 - Some facets of the relationship may not be working out, or one person might be using their partner to fill a void that remains unfilled.

 - Likewise, partners may not be communicating adequately with one another or expressing their individual needs.

 - Loneliness can occur after the honeymoon phase of the relationship has ended, particularly if a person has been spending so much time with their partner that they’ve neglected their circle of friends in the process.

 - When someone is involved in a long-distance relationship, feelings of loneliness can manifest as a result of the prolonged absence of their partner and the lack of opportunities for intimacy.

-- Also includes: Christian Loneliness, God Loneliness, Desiring God Loneliness, God Of Loneliness
+- Also includes: Christian Loneliness, Buddhism And Loneliness, God Loneliness, Desiring God Loneliness

 - Religious loneliness is a type of loneliness that a person may experience as they travel along their own religious journey.

 - While many people wonder whether their beliefs are truly correct, feelings of doubt can sometimes cause a sense of loneliness.